Associate in Science Degree (CIP# 1351090800)

-Once you complete your A.S. degree in Respiratory Care, you can continue at Valencia to earn your Bachelor’s degree in Cardiopulmonary Sciences or a bachelor-level Advanced Technical Certificate (ATC) in Echocardiography or in Leadership in Healthcare.
-With additional education at the bachelor’s level and professional experience, you will enhance your skills and have more career options available.
+Upon earning the A.S. degree in Respiratory Care, eligible applicants can continue at Valencia to complete the Bachelor’s degree in Cardiopulmonary Sciences or a bachelor-level Advanced Technical Certificate (ATC) in Echocardiography or in Leadership in Healthcare.
+Additional education at the bachelor’s level and professional experience can enhance skills and create more career options.

 For other transfer options that may be available, go to valenciacollege.edu/asdegrees/transferagreements.cfm.
 Students who want to continue their education should contact their university of choice for acceptance of this degree.